-The School Council: The Voice
+The School Parliament: The Voice

 At the Crypt listening and responding to “the pupil voice” is very important to our ethos.
 Not only do pupils deserve to be heard and consulted on issues concerning them but they also need to develop the skills of forming a point of view and putting it across in a reasoned and effective manner.

 The School Parliament is an integral and extremely effective focus for pupil voice at the Crypt.
 Representatives are involved from each year group.
 Their role is to put forward and discuss any issues concerning them and their peers.
 Meetings take place once a term, to give enough time for pupils to come up with their own ideas for issues which are important to them.
 These meetings have formal agendas and minutes, which are then submitted to the school’s senior management team for action.
 The School Parliament is also allocated its own budget which is has full control over.

 The work of the School Parliament is wide-ranging and therefore is divided into 3 areas:

 Each Parliament section is led by two members of the Student Executive from Year 13 and overseen by a senior member of staff.
 In recent years, effective lobbying from our student voice groups has seen the introduction of food technology onto the curriculum, a complete redesign of the pupils’ toilet block, and a major development of the school’s outdoor “quiet” areas with the building of a canopy and seating.
 Future plans include student input into identifying and sharing best practice in the classroom, identifying where students need more knowledge in order to better manage their own mental health and auditing our extra-curricular offer to ensure it covers as broad a range of student interests as possible.